e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Introduction

 \section{Introduction}

 Customer churn, the end of a relationship between a customer and a business, presents a serious risk to a company's sustainability.
-Whether customers choose to go to a competitor or stop using the service altogether, churn results in immediate revenue loss and a gradual decline in customer equity.
-Since attracting new customers is much more expensive typically five times more than keeping current ones \cite{van2004customer,zhou2023early}, many companies now focus on customer retention strategies enhanced by predictive analytics \cite{ganesh2000understanding,sun2021case}.
-Loyal customers may gradually acquire more goods and services over time and are associated with reduced marketing costs \cite{loureiro2025improving}, and they spread positive sentiment which indirectly attract new customers.
-Therefore, higher customer retention rates result in increases in company profits .
+Whether customers choose to go to a competitor or stop using the service altogether, churn results in immediate revenue loss and a gradual decline in customer equity.\review{Since attracting new customers is often reported to be more expensive than keeping current ones, with many studies and managerial sources suggesting that acquisition costs substantially exceed retention costs \cite{van2004customer,zhou2023early}, many companies focus on customer retention strategies enhanced by predictive analytics \cite{ganesh2000understanding,sun2021case}.}Loyal customers may gradually acquire more goods and services over time and are associated with reduced marketing costs \cite{loureiro2025improving}, and they spread positive sentiment, which indirectly attract new customers.
+Therefore, higher retention directly increases company profits.

 Businesses increasingly rely on predictive models trained on behavioural and transactional data to address churn and identify customers at risk of leaving \cite{kotan2025novel,peng2023research}.
 Customer churn prediction (CPP) is typically framed as a binary classification task in the machine learning literature \cite{faraji2024customer}.
 The goal is to identify would-be churners early enough to intervene, usually via targeted retention campaigns offering incentives.
 However, while predictive accuracy is important, most models are evaluated using traditional metrics such as F1-score or AUC, which do not reflect real-world business impact \cite{hand2009measuring, elkan2001foundations}.
 This issue is especially problematic in profit-sensitive domains, where not all customers are equally valuable, and not all classification errors have the same cost \cite{bahnsen2015novel,thakkar2022clairvoyant}.
 For instance, targeting low-value customers who were unlikely to churn wastes retention resources, while failing to identify high-value churners results in substantial lost revenue.
 Studies have shown that an inverse relationship may exist between customer lifetime value (CLV) and churn probability \cite{rahman2025profit, lemmens2020managing}, meaning that models can systematically overlook high-value customers optimised for statistical accuracy.